Noe-Protocol/NIPs/README.md

 - Enable parser and agent interoperability
 - Formalize decisions in a public, versioned archive

-See [`nip-0001.md`](./nip-0001.md) (coming soon) for the full NIP lifecycle and contribution process.
+See [`nip-0001.md`](.NIPs/nip-0001.md) for the full NIP lifecycle and contribution process.

 <br>

 ## Directory Structure

-Each NIP is a standalone Markdown file in the root directory.
+Each NIP is a standalone Markdown file in the NIPs/ directory.

-/nip-0001.md     – NIP process and lifecycle definition
+[/nip-0001.md](.NIPs/nip-0001.md)     – NIP process and lifecycle definition

 NIPs follow the naming convention `nip-XXXX.md`.
 Numbers are assigned after review and merge.